 As with the neighbors of the artist's building, these women from the district have little to do with contemporary art in their lives.
-All of them were extensively involved in a discussion with the artist about voyeurism and pornography before they felt sure to not become sexual objects.
-Belonging to a younger generation than the house neighbors, they were able to engage in deeper discussions on the recipient-object relationship.
+All of them were extensively involved in a discussion with the artist about voyeurism and pornography before they felt sure to not become sexual objects in the artist's work.
+Belonging to a younger generation than the neighbors in the artist's building, they were able to engage in deeper discussions on the recipient-object relationship.
 The courtyard of the artist's studio turns into a laboratory for examining how to break away from the track of voyeurism.
-Due to a recent journey to the US and his stays on Long Island, the Austrian artist developed an interest in the subject of how differently both cultures treat nudity and sexuality.
+Due to a recent journey to the U.S. and his trips to Long Island, the Austrian artist developed an interest in the subject of how differently both cultures treat nudity and sexuality.
 Illegal nudity and babies in swimsuits on beaches catch the eye of a European, especially of someone with German-speaking background.
-Blinding out of genitals in the US, while the media emphasize the sexual, became the motif in the series "Couple-Self-Made."
+The pixilation of human genitals on American TV, while the sexual is ubiquitously being played up, became the motif in the series "Couple-Self-Made."